jcrd/dovetail/README.md

 For example, the keybinding `M-S-Return` is triggered by pressing and holding the super and shift keys, then pressing `Return`.

+### Widgets

+Information widgets to be displayed in the bar are defined in the `widgets` list of the configuration file.

 ## Getting started

 After installing dovetail, enable the service with